vchernetskyi993/testament/README.md

 # Blockchain Testament

-The same testament project ported on different blockchain-platforms to learn and compare them.
+The same testament project ported to different blockchain-platforms to learn and compare them.